About the field course

 Course Content

-The course consists of: Lectures and practically on natural and social scientific methods and tools used in field work.
+The course consists of: Lectures and practical sessions on natural and social science methods and tools used in fieldwork.
 Theoretical/contextual and regional specific lectures.
-Theoretical lectures are followed by exercises demonstrating the practical applicability of the central concepts in field work.
 Student presentations of key texts.

 Group work: Each student will participate in a supervised group.
-Each group will prepare a synopsis before the field trip, conduct fieldwork, prepare and submit a course report.
-2-3 weeks field work in a developing country.
+Each group will prepare a synopsis before the field trip, carry out fieldwork, prepare and submit a course report.
+2-3 weeks field work in Europe or a country of the Global South.

 Course Literature